adriangbrandon/rpq-matrix/README.md

 ./build/k2_tree_query dataset/wikidata-enumerated.dat rpq-matrix/queries/paths.tsv 5419 958844164
 ```

-**IMPORTANT:** The folders of our representations shall be created in the same folder of the dataset, because
+**IMPORTANT:** The folders of our representations shall be created in the same folder of the dataset because
 they depend on the dictionaries for predicates and subjects/objects.

 ### Authors